cltl/entity-identification-from-scratch/README.md

 * The classes we work with are defined in the file `classes.py`.

 * Configuration files are found in the folder `cfg`.
+These are loaded through the script `config.py`.

 * All data is stored in the folder `data`.